Thomas A. Cropper: Ashore

 Cropper attended the U.S. Naval Test Pilot School, served as a military assistant in the Office of Secretary of Defense William Cohen, and as the Navy Federal Executive Fellow at the Brookings Institution.
 He also led "Strike University" at the Naval Strike and Air Warfare Center (NSAWC), served as chief of staff, U.S. Third Fleet, and headed the Joint Chiefs of Staff Working Group chartered with the development of national level security strategy.

 Flag officer assignments

 As a flag officer, Cropper served as Deputy Commander, U.S. Naval Forces Central Command, leading and managing over 24,000 people in combat operations as deputy commander, U.S. Naval Forces, U.S. Central Command. as well as Commander, Strike Force Training Pacific, where he directed education and at-sea training for navy ships and aviation squadrons deploying to the Western Pacific and the Middle East.

 Retirement

 He retired from the navy at the rank of rear admiral - lower half in 2012 and soon after assumed the duties as the president of the California Maritime Academy (CMA) (which over his tenure, was renamed to California State University, Maritime Academy).
 He retired from the position on August 1, 2023.
-By 2024 Cal Maritime was bankrupt due to declining enrollment of 35% from 2018-2023- the largest decline of all CSU campuses.
-In 2025 CSU Maritime will cease to exist and will become a program of Cal Poly and be renamed Cal Poly Solano.